How to use the \mathbb command in LaTeX for Blackboard-Bold Letters?

 Output :

-You can pass any expression as an argument in \varmathbb command.
-However, \varmathbb command will ignore all letters and digits except the uppercase letter.
+You can pass any expression as an argument in the \varmathbb command.
+However, the \varmathbb command will ignore all letters and digits except uppercase letters.

 Leave a Comment